captn3m0/hackertray/README.md

 if you are running OpenBox.
 [Here](http://imgur.com/mnhIzDK) is how the configuration should look like in Ubuntu and its derivatives.

+###Upgrade
+The latest stable version is always the one [available on pip](https://pypi.python.org/pypi/hackertray/).
+You can check which version you have installed with `pip freeze | grep hackertray`.

+To upgrade, run `pip install -U hackertray`.
+In some cases (Ubuntu), you might need to clear the pip cache before upgrading:

+`sudo rm -rf /tmp/pip-build-root/hackertray`

 ##Features
 1. Minimalist Approach to HN